masamerc/sevp/README.md

    - To enable this, set `read_config = true` in the `[docker-context]` section of your configuration.

 #### How It Works:
-- When `read_config = true` is set for a target, SEVP will ignore the `possible_values` field and instead fetch the values dynamically from the respective external configuration.
+- When `read_config = true` is set for a target, `sevp` will ignore the `possible_values` field and instead fetch the values dynamically from the respective external configuration.
-- This allows SEVP to stay in sync with changes made outside of the tool, such as adding or removing AWS profiles or Docker contexts.
+- This allows `sevp` to stay in sync with changes made outside of the tool, such as adding or removing AWS profiles or Docker contexts.

 #### Example Configuration:
 ```toml